 Grants to churches and other organisations

-This year around £1.9m will be given to churches and other organisations (mainly churches) to help them in their mission.
+Each year around £2m is given to churches and other organisations to help them in their mission.
 Most Mission Grants are given to fund the cost of ministry but some are given to help start a variety of mission projects.